Giri (film): Production

 The producer of the film did not pay popular Kannada actress Ramya for the film because the film was not released in Karnataka.
-The filming was held at Chennai, Kumbakonam, Mayiladuthurai and Trichy.
+The filming was held at Chennai, Kumbakonam, Mayiladuthurai, Pollachi and Trichy.
 A boat race scene was picturised at Kerala while some songs were shot at a village near Kumbakonam.

 Soundtrack

 Music and background score were handled by D. Imman.